Manzi-Elvis/Smart-Budget/README.md

 # SmartBudget
 ---
+  SmartBudget is a clean, production-ready .NET 8 Web API designed to help people track expenses, manage budgets, and make sense of their finances.
+It’s not just another demo project. it’s a foundation that shows how real-world backend systems should be structured, tested, and shipped.
 ---

 ## Overview

   The goal behind SmartBudget is to build something practical and maintainable.
 It follows clean architecture principles, separates concerns clearly, and avoids unnecessary complexity.
 ---
 ## Features